Frequently Asked Questions

 Will I receive a written report following the assessment?

-A written report is provided at your request and incurs an additional fee; $70 for a brief report and $150 for a comprehensive report.
+A written report is provided at your request and incurs an additional fee.
 Your child’s therapist will discuss with you your child’s assessment findings.

 Can I bring my other child / children with me?